dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 2. On the **Client Software Download** page, click **Download Client Software** and save the **Microsoft_Intune_Setup.zip** package containing the software to a secure location on your network.

     > [!NOTE]
-    > The [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] client software installation package contains information about your account.
+    > The Intune client software installation package contains information about your account.
 If unauthorized users gain access to the installation package, they can enroll computers to the account that is represented by its embedded certificate.

 3. Extract the contents of the installation package to the secure location on your network.